FAQ for Electing Pass-Through Entities – 2024 Updates- Updated October 21, 2024

 Will an entity be penalized if estimated tax payments are not made?

 Estimated tax payments not paid by each quarterly due date will be subject to interest on the underpayment – determined by applying the underpayment rate established by 26 U.S.C. §6621 (as provided by Alabama Code Section 40-18-80.1) to the underpayment for the period of underpayment.
-In addition, the 10% penalty provided for in Alabama Code Section 40-2A-11 applies to estimated tax payments not paid by the quarterly due date.
+In addition, the 10 percent penalty provided for in Alabama Code Section 40-2A-11 applies to estimated tax payments not paid by the quarterly due date.

-How do I make an estimate payment?
+How do I make an estimated tax payment?

 Electronic Payment Options Available:

-• ACH Debit– Taxpayers making e-payments via ACH Debit must have a Sign On ID and Access Code to login to My Alabama Taxes.
+- ACH Debit– Taxpayers making e-payments via ACH Debit must have a Sign On ID and Access Code to log in to My Alabama Taxes.
 Pre-registration is not necessary to make a payment on an invoice or assessment.

-• ACH Credit– Taxpayers making e-payments via ACH Credit must be pre-approved by ALDOR.
+- ACH Credit– Taxpayers making e-payments via ACH Credit must be pre-approved by ALDOR.
 To register, complete and submit Form EFT: EFT Authorization Agreement Form .

 What if a PTE makes estimated payments and does ultimately not make the election to be an Electing PTE for this tax year?